furkleindustries/accelerator-core/README.md

     },
   ],

-  /* ComponentClass | (...args: any[]) => ReactElement: the content that
+  /* ComponentClass | ReactElement: the content that should be displayed, or,
-   * should be displayed, or, in the case of noRender passages, a component
+   * in the case of noRender passages, a component that can be imported.
-   * that can be imported.
-Should be formatted in JSX style. */
+   * Should be formatted in JSX style. */
   contents: Component,
 };